CV-IP/SegDoctor/README.md

 ```

 ### Dataset
-[COCO2017](https://cocodataset.org/) is used to validate our method.
+[VOC2012] is used to validate our method ([百度网盘]( https://pan.baidu.com/s/1vkk3lMheUm6IjTXznlg7Ng?pwd=44mk).
 The directory structure is as follows:
 ```
-COCODIR/
+VOCdevkit/
-  ├── train2017/
+  ├── VOC2012
-  ├── val2017/
+    ├── ImageSets/
-  └── annotations/
-  	├── instances_train2017.json
+    ├── JPEGImages/
-  	└── instances_val2017.json
+    └── SegnebtatuibsCkassAug/
 ```

 ### Evaluation